cloudnloud/onboarding/README.md

 - How to write blog in blog.cloudnloud.com
 - How to tag people
 - How to use HashTags
-- Understand 6 types of LinkedIn posts and how to post it.
+- Understand 7linux types of LinkedIn posts and how to post it.
-- Linkedin Post Type 1 - Reshare good Post
-- Linkedin Post Type 2 - Congratulate people
-- Linkedin Post Type 3 - any Good Documents Post
-- Linkedin Post Type 4 -
-- Linkedin Post Type 5
-- Linkedin Post Type 6 - Blog
 - Tag cloudnloud community wherever is possible.
 - Daily need to be active in linkedin from any learned linkedin post types
 - Tag cloudnloud community where ever is possible